 - Kits may be obtained through the Aetna network of pharmacy providers

-US Postal Service: Antigen Kits Mailed to Residential Addresses (PLEASE NOTE, as of 9/2/22 this program is currently discontinued)
+US Postal Service: Antigen Kits Mailed to Residential Addresses (PLEASE NOTE, as of 12/15/22 this program has been reinstated.)

 Antigen tests also available from the federal government, through the US Postal Service.
 Residential households in the U.S. can order one set of four (4) free at-home tests .